 Review an Open Shift Offer

-To see which resources have been sent an offer, made a claim (accepted), or who have been selected for allocation, right-click on the draft shift card under offer and select "Review offer."
+To see which resources have been sent an offer, made a claim (accepted), declined the offer, or who have been selected for allocation, right-click on the draft shift card under offer and select "Review offer."
 This will open the "Review" tab of the shift offers modal.

 Figure 5.
 Reviewing shift offers.